apache/incubator-wayang-website/blog/2024-03-08-wayang-vs-presto.md

 ---
-slug: website_update
+slug: wayang-vs-trino
-title: Website updated
+title: Apache Wayang vs. Presto/Trino
 authors: [zkaoudi]
 tags: [wayang, presto, trino]
 ---

-# Apache Wayang vs. Presto/Trino

 We have been asked several times about the difference between Apache Wayang and Presto/Trino.
 In this blog post, we will clarify the main differences and how they impact various applications and use cases.